 To learn more about the benefits of high-dose melatonin read this blog and watch the YouTube video.

 Exercise and Meditation

-In addition to high-dose melatonin, regular exercise can work wonders to enhance sleep and feeling better overall.
-Exercise tires your body and relaxes your mind – it gives you more energy in the day and better sleep at night.
-The relaxation that comes from meditation practice can also help you catch restorative Zzzz’s.
+In addition to high-dose melatonin, regular exercise can work wonders to enhance sleep and feel better overall.
+Exercise tires your body and relaxes your mind – it gives you more energy during the day and better sleep at night.
+The relaxation that comes from meditation practice can also help you catch restorative Zzz’s.
 One Minute To Calm is specifically designed for cancer patients and their caregivers to dramatically reduce stress, anxiety, pain, and discomfort through their medical ordeal.
 Listen to my podcast episode with the founders of Loving Meditation and start sleeping better tonight!

 Aging and Natural Skin Care

 Just as your hormonal, teenage puberty days did funky stuff to your skin, so can aging and menopause.
 However, this time around, you are wiser and can do better.
 Back then, you simply couldn’t listen to a podcast to learn about naturally caring for your skin, but today you can!
 This is why I just interviewed Dr. Stacey Shillington to talk with the Breast Cancer Conqueror divas about how to age beautifully.
 Check out this episode where Dr. Stacey explains the foods and lifestyle factors that contribute most to premature aging.
 Additionally, she shares the best foods to eat and the best skin care products to use to ensure we have beautiful, youthful-looking skin.
 Enjoy this coupon for 60% off Dr. Stacey’s 8-Week Aging Beautifully Program as a gift to our listeners.